pixelatto/Atto/README.md

 # Installation

-Atto is installed as a local package.
-On the future, Unity will enable installing packages via GitHub UI, but in the meantime the process requires some manual setup.
+Atto is installed as a Unity package.
+You can find additional info on setting up custom packages [here](https://gist.github.com/LotteMakesStuff/6e02e0ea303030517a071a1c81eb016e).

-## Initial setup
+## Package setup

-Create or open a Unity project somewhere.
-In this project, open the `/Packages/Manifest.json` file and include the following entry:
+Create a new Unity project (NOTE: Atto is not namespaced, since it's designed to be a starting point for projects and shouldn't be imported in existing codebases).
+In this new project, open the `/Packages/manifest.json` file and include the following entry:
 ```
 {
   "dependencies": {